rcls/discus/docs/README.md

-As well as the CPU, there is memory… DRAM is implemented as [arrays of 1T1C](drambyte.md) cells, consisting of a discrete capacitor and a JFET pass gate.
-A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 206 transistors for the decode, sense logic and I/O.
+As well as the CPU, there is memory… DRAM is implemented as [arrays of 1T1C](drambyte.md) cells, consisting of a discrete capacitor and a JFET transistor pass gate.
+A 32-byte DRAM board takes 256 JFETs and 256 capacitors for storage, plus 147 transistors for the decode, sense logic and I/O.

 Every clock cycle, the byte addressed by the address lines is (re-)written, irregardless of whether a memory access is in progress.
 This achieves memory